niplav/site/china.md

 >       2. The probability of extinction caused by TAI.
 >       3. The value of worlds in which the PRC builds aligned TAI.
 > 3. The value of worlds where extinction occurs (which I'll fix at 0).
-> 4. As a reference point the value of hypothetical worlds in which the US builds TAI first, without any time pressure, for which I'll fix the mean value at 1.
+> 4. As a reference point the value of hypothetical worlds in which there is a [multinational exclusive AGI consortium](./doc/cs/ai/alignment/policy/multinational_agi_consortium_hausenloy_2023.pdf) that builds TAI first, without any time pressure, for which I'll fix the mean value at 1.

 > To properly quantify uncertainty, I'll use the [Monte-Carlo](https://en.wikipedia.org/wiki/Monte-Carlo_methods)